murderteeth/rarity-masterwork/README.md

 Combat.Attack memory primary_attack = Combat.unpack_attack(attacks, 0);
 ```
 In this example we get a summoner's primary attack with all weapon and armor bonuses/penalties applied as if they equiped a masterwork longsword, a common suite of full plate armor, and no shield.
-The `Attack` struct contains things like full attack bonus and damage dice.
+The `Attack` struct used here contains things like full attack bonus and damage dice.

 ## More package commands